cassiel/maxmsp-clojure-expo74/trails/5-GRIDSTATE.md

 You can call `(println @the-state)` to see the content of the map in the Max window (or the clue window).

-Exercise:
+Exercises:

-Modify `click` so that it toggles the state of a clicked cell.
+* Modify `click` so that it toggles the state of a clicked cell.

-Modify `click` so that it does something more pretty.
+* Modify `click` so that it does something more pretty.

-(Extra!)
+* (Extra!)
 Modify `click` to do something in colour.